 IDS and IPS are complementary, parallel security systems that supplement firewalls – IDS by exposing successful network and server attacks that penetrate a firewall, and IPS by providing more advanced defenses against sophisticated attacks.

 IDS is typically placed at the network edge, just inside a perimeter firewall, although some organizations also put a system outside the firewall to provide greater intelligence about all attacks.
 IDS logs provide security teams detailed records of attacks including the type, source, destination and port(s) used that provide an overall attack signature.
+An IDS examines mirrored data packets from different points within the network and can only detect an attack, but does not take action on its own.
+The goal is to correctly identify malicious traffic before it can proceed further into the network.

 In the Common Information Model, intrusion detection and prevention data is typically mapped to the Intrusion Detection data model.